nychealth/EH-dataportal/content/key-topics/airquality/nyccas/index.md

     continue to improve air quality, providing important public health benefits to all New Yorkers.
 These strategies and measures include:</p><ul><li>Reducing emissions from commercial charbroiling through
-    regulations and an accelerator program to support restaurants</li><li>Creating low/zero emission freight networks and reducing reliance on trucks</li><li>Improving and expanding public
-    transit</li><li>Continuing to transition the City's fleet to more efficient, less polluting heavy-duty vehicles, such as trash trucks and school buses</li><li>Accelerating the phase out of fossil fuel combustion in buildings</li></ul><p>Air quality in New York City has greatly improved over the past decade and will continue to improve with efforts to control emissions from the most important sources.  </p>
+    regulations and technical support to restaurants</li><li>Creating low/zero emission freight networks and reducing reliance on trucks</li><li>Improving and expanding public transit</li><li>Get the most polluting trucks of New York City streets</li><li>Accelerating the phase out of fossil fuel combustion in buildings focusing on the communities most impacted by air pollution related health impacts</li></ul><p>Air quality in New York City has greatly improved over the past decade and will continue to improve with efforts to control emissions from the most important sources.  </p>
 moreInfo: >-
     <ul><li><a target="_blank" rel="noopener"
     href="https://needed-komodo.cloudvent.net/key-topics/airquality/nyccas/Appendix1.pdf">Appendix